8 Goal Setting Frameworks for Startup Success (2026 update)

 A great example of V2MOM in action comes from Exact, which used the framework to align employees with company goals.
 Instead of traditional performance reviews, Exact adopted a more dynamic and transparent process.

 This framework promotes transparency, teamwork, and strategic focus by combining values and obstacle management with clear, measurable objectives.
-For startups considering different planning tools, the Framework Comparison Guide can help you find the best fit for your needs.

 This guide breaks down key frameworks to help startups choose the right one based on their specific needs and challenges.